Williamsport Bills: Mariners farm team

 The Williamsport Bills became a farm team of the Seattle Mariners during the 1989 and 1990 seasons after the franchise was moved to Hagerstown, Maryland, becoming the Hagerstown Suns and the Pittsfield, Massachusetts, Pittsfield Cubs were quickly moved to Williamsport to take its place.
 The team finished in seventh place both years under the leadership of Jay Ward and Rich Morales, respectively.
 Williamsport trailed the rest of the league in attendance numbers both years.
 They finished in last place by as many as 50,000 fans behind the next worst team in terms of attendance.
 Former major leaguers who played for the Bills during the Mariners years included Tino Martinez, Rich DeLucia and Mike Gardiner.

 Mets farm team

 The 1991 season was the final season in the Eastern League for the Williamsport Bills.
-The franchise was purchased by the New York Mets in late 1990; they decided to move the franchise to Binghamton for 1992.
+The franchise was purchased Maines Family in late 1990; they decided to move the franchise to Binghamton for 1992.
 The Bills played one last season at Bowman Field under the leadership of Clint Hurdle, and their attendance increased.
 Former Penn State Nittany Lion running back D. J. Dozier played outfield during his off-season from the NFL's Minnesota Vikings.
 Dozier made it to the majors during the 1992 season, playing for the Mets.
 Other future major leaguers to play for the Bills during their final season were Jeromy Burnitz and Tim Bogar.